AAA

 SYMPOSIUM 2 IN LJOUWERT / LEEUWARDEN (November 18-19, 2010)

-You can see the programme for the second symposium, on "Higher education and research on multilingualism: challenge or opportunity?" (held in Ljouwert on November 18-19, 2010).
+Fryske Akademy and the Mercator Research Centre on Multilingualism and Language Learning organized asnd hosted the symposium on "Higher education and research on multilingualism: challenge or opportunity?" (held in Ljouwert on November 18-19, 2010).

 ABSTRACTS